 The human side of things was never given much attention in George Pal’s films.
 But then this is not a film where one is paying much attention to the romance.
 For that matter, there were few in the way of characters or much development in the H.G.
 Wells novel – the narrator was an anonymous figure who was never even given a name.
 The film is a show being run by the effects people and as such it achieves rather well.
 The massive scenes of destruction are well orchestrated, despite frequently visible wires on the models.
-The manta ray-like war machines have a sinister elegance and come accompanied by a particularly memorable series of sound effects (which were achieved by guitar strings played backwards).
+The war machines have a sinister elegance and come accompanied by a particularly memorable series of sound effects (which were achieved by guitar strings played backwards).
 The War of the Worlds was the most wide-ranging of alien invasions in the era – the others that followed lacked the lavish budgets to show such widespread scenes of devastation, let alone in most cases to even film in colour.

 Byron Haskin was a staid director but here takes relish in all manner of gaudy and vivid colour schemes, with the entire film seemingly lit in mauves and greens.
 Haskin certainly rises to the occasion during the scenes in the farmhouse where he takes the film over into horror territory – the alien’s brief appearance and its spooking of Ann Robinson is something eerily effective.
 The classic imagery that Wells created on the page is vivid – the rising of the war machines on Horsell Common, the attack on the warship Thunder Child, the narrator and curate cowering in the cellar watching the Martians draining human blood outside.
-Haskin creates just as memorable a series of images here – Pastor Collins reciting the 23rd Psalm as he walks towards the war machines and is incinerated; the image of people approaching the crater with a white flag and being disintegrated; the dropping of the A-bomb and then the war machines emerging unscathed out of the cloud of dust.
+Haskin creates just as memorable a series of images here – Pastor Collins reciting the 23rd Psalm as he walks towards the war machines and is incinerated; the image of people approaching the crater with a white flag and being disintegrated; the dropping of the A-bomb and then the war machines emerging unscathed from the cloud of dust.